jbiason/blog/content/books/things-i-learnt/languages-docs/index.md

 date = 2019-06-23

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "languages", "documentation"]
+tags = ["books", "things i learnt", "languages", "documentation"]
 +++

 If you're worried about learning some new programming language, you can bet